IEC Residency Requirement Explained

 Important things to know for the IEC application

-The following IEC countries have a residency requirement in the IEC process:
+Which IEC countries have a residency requirement?

 If you are from one of these countries, you must provide a mailing address from your home country in your IEC application.